relatedcode/RelatedDB/README.md

 [CocoaPods](https://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.

-To incorporate the **RelatedDB** library into your Xcode project using CocoaPods, add it to your `Podfile` as shown below:
+To integrate **RelatedDB** into your Xcode project using CocoaPods, add the following line to your `Podfile`:

 ```ruby
 pod 'RelatedDB'